tahaafzal5/the-rust-programming-language/Notes.md

 * `use std::{cmp:Ordering, io}` instead of `use std::cmp::Ordering` and `use cmp::io` on separate lines.

 ### The Glob Operator
-* If we want to bring all public items definede in a path into scope, we can specigy that path followed by the `*` operator like `use std::collection::*;`, but this can make it harder to tell what names are in scope.
+* If we want to bring all public items defined in a path into scope, we can specify that path followed by the `*` operator like `use std::collection::*;`, but this can make it harder to tell what names are in scope.

 ### Separating Modules into Different Files
 * If we put `hosting.rs` in the src directory, the compiler would expect the hosting.rs code to be in a `hosting` module declared in the crate root, and not declared as a child of the `front_of_house` module.